What you need to know if your baby has tongue-tie

 Before the procedure

 You will be sent a letter confirming your appointment time and asking you to bring your red health book and a shawl to swaddle your baby in.

 Treatment is very simple: the tongue-tie is snipped by a trained health professional.
 For babies under 4 months old no anaesthetic is needed.

-Baby will be wrapped in a shawl to ensure his arms do not wave around.
+Baby will be wrapped in a shawl to ensure their arms do not wave around.
 You will be able to carry your baby do the procedure room where a nurse will look after them.
 You will then wait in another room until the procedure is done.
-A nurse will bring back them back to you so you can feed him immediately.
+A nurse will bring back them back to you so you can feed them immediately.

 Following the procedure

 You will be able to feed your baby immediately after the tongue-tie has been released.
 You may notice a small amount of blood on your nipple, this is very normal and will very soon top.
 There will be breast feeding support available should you need it.
 It is important to remember that the tongue is a muscle and will need to get used to working in a different way.